entropyxyz/entropy-core/crates/test-cli/README.md

 ### Specify network

 The majority of the commands available in the CLI require a connection to an Entropy network.
-You can pass in a network variable using the `--chain-endpoint` argument:
+You can pass in a network variable using the `--chain-endpoint` argument.
+If you do not specify an endpoint, the CLI will default to using `testnet.entropy.xyz`:

 ```shell
 entropy-test-cli --chain-endpoint "ws://testnet.entropy.xyz:9944" status